Kearney Man Convicted for Possession with the Intent to Distribute Methamphetamine

 U.S. Attorney's Office, District of Nebraska

-Acting United States Attorney Jan Sharp announced that Jeremy S. Gerdes, 37, of Kearney, Nebraska, was sentenced today in federal court in Lincoln for possession with the intent to distribute 50 grams or more of actual methamphetamine and 50 grams or more of methamphetamine mixture.
-United States District Judge John M. Gerrard sentenced Gerdes to 50 months in prison followed by a 5-year term of supervised release.
+United States Attorney Jan Sharp announced that Craig S. Marsh, 33, of Kearney, Nebraska, was sentenced today in federal court in Lincoln for possession with the intent to distribute 50 grams or more of actual methamphetamine and 50 grams or more of methamphetamine mixture.
+United States District Judge John M. Gerrard sentenced Marsh to 180 months in prison followed by a 5-year term of supervised release.
 There is no parole in the federal system.

-This case was investigated by the Central Nebraska Drug/Safe Streets Task Force.
+This case was investigated by the Central Nebraska Drug and Safe Streets Task Force.